Pcordova01/Security-Compliance-Incident-Simulation/scenario-1-security-controls.md

 * Although a password policy exists, its requirements are nominal and not in line with current minimum password complexity requirements (e.g., at least eight characters, a combination of letters and at least one number; special characters).
 * There is no centralized password management system that enforces the password policy’s minimum requirements, which sometimes affects productivity when employees/vendors submit a ticket to the IT department to recover or reset a password.
 * While legacy systems are monitored and maintained, there is no regular schedule in place for these tasks and intervention methods are unclear.
-* The store’s physical location, which includes Botium Toys’ main offices, store front, and warehouse of products, has sufficient locks, up-to-date closed-circuit television (CCTV) surveillance, as well as functioning fire detection and prevention systems.
+* The store’s physical location, which includes Botium Toys’ main offices, store front, and warehouse of products, has sufficient locks, up-to-date closed-circuit television (CCTV) surveillance, as well as functioning fire detection and prevention systems.<br>

-Controls and compliance checklist
+#### Controls and compliance checklist

 To complete the controls assessment checklist, refer to the information provided in the scope, goals, and risk assessment report.
 For more details about each control, including the type and purpose, refer to the control categories document.